Information

 B – BIBLICAL AUTHORITY.
 The Bible is the verbally inspired and infallible, authoritative Word of God; therefore it is our final authority in all matters of faith and practice.
 Furthermore, we believe that God has preserved His Word so that we might have His standard by which to live for His glory.
 (Matthew 24:35; 2Timothy 3:16-17; Hebrews 4:12; 2Peter 1:19–21.)

 I – INDIVIDUAL SOUL LIBERTY.
-Every individual, whether a believer or a non-believer, has the liberty to choose what they want to believe or what their conscience persuades them to do or not to do, however, this liberty does not exempt anyone from being responsible to the truth of God’s Word, or from being accountable to God Himself, or from the consequences of your actions, activity, or a lifestyle that is contrary to the Scriptures (Ro 14; 1Co 8).
+Every individual, whether a believer or a non-believer has the liberty to choose what they want to believe or what their conscience persuades them to do or not to do, however, this liberty or a free will does not exempt anyone from being accountable to God therefore, “we shall all stand before the judgment seat of Christ.”
+(Ro 14:4-12; 2Co 4:2; Lk 19:11-27).

 S – SAVED AND BAPTIZED CHURCH MEMBERSHIP.
 Redemption was purchased by the substitutionary atonement of Jesus Christ, therefore, salvation is the gift of God.
 Salvation is a decision of repentance or a conscious decision to turn from unbelief to faith in Jesus Christ to receive His gift of eternal salvation.
 (Jn 3:1-18; Acts 2; Ro 3:19-26, 6:23; Ga 2:17-21; Eph 2:8-9; Titus 3:4-7).
-Baptism is an of obedience.
+Baptism is an act of obedience.
 The Greek language implies to dip or immerse.
 Immersion represents Christ’s death and resurrection.
-Baptism by immersion is a testimony of a new life in Christ, a life now dead to sin and alive unto God.
-(Mt 3:16-17; Acts 8:26-39; Ro 6)
+Scriptural Baptism is a testimony of a new life in Christ, a life now dead to sin and alive unto God.
+The membership of a local church, according to the pattern set forth in the Book of Acts, is comprised of born-again believers in Jesus Christ who have been biblically baptized.
+(Mt 3:16-17; Acts 2:37-47, 8:26-39; Ro 6)